Family and Employer Services

 Or Part Of The Solution?

-If you have done everything possible for your loved one, then why are they still suffering?
+If you have done everything possible for your loved ones, then why are they still suffering?
 The answer is that doing everything possible for your loved one is contributing to what is causing them to continue suffering.
 You may think that doing everything possible provides a sense of control over the situation, but it is a false sense of control.
-The truth is that the addiction or mental illness is in control and your actions are allowing it.
-Just like a slot machine, your loved one calls on you and you pay-off.
+The truth is that the addiction or mental illness is in control, and your actions are allowing it.
+Just like a slot machine, your loved one calls on you and your pay-off.
 They don’t have to stop because you make it easy for the addicted person to stay addicted.
 The longer you make it easy for them, the longer the addiction will continue.

-- Give, loan or pay money for them to use towards their addiction
+- Give, loan, or pay money for them to use towards their addiction

-- Provide bail out by protecting them from jail and the court system
+- Provide bailout by protecting them from jail and the court system

 - Provide money for legal fees and jail fines